vickyskarthik/DRL-Projects/README.md

 # Future Works
-So far the agent is trained only using DQN which can also be implemented using Double DQN and Pritorized Replay.
+So far the agent is trained only using DQN which can also be implemented using Double DQN and Pritorized Experience Replay and Dueling DQN to increase their performance.

 # Reference
 [1] Juliani, A., Berges, V., Vckay, E., Gao, Y., Henry, H., Mattar, M., Lange, D. (2018).
 Unity: A General Platform for Intelligent Agents. [arXiv preprint arXiv:1809.02627.] (https://github.com/Unity-Technologies/ml-agents)